jtlapp/electron-affinity/README.md

 - Main APIs are all asynchronous functions using Electron's `ipcRenderer.invoke`, while window APIs all use Electron's `window.webContents.send` and return no value.

 Note: The library should work with plain JavaScript, but I have not tried it, so I don't know what special considerations might require documentation.

+## The Problems with IPC

+This library was designed to address many of the problems that can arise when using IPC in Electron.
+Every design decision was intended to either eliminate a problem or produce a helpful error message.
+Here are some of the problems the library resolves:

+- Misspelled or inconsistently changed IPC channel names break calls.
+- There are two channel name spaces, and an IPC can be handled in one but called in the other.
+- Argument and return types need not be in agreement between main and renderer.
+- Class instances become untyped objects when transmitted over IPC.
+- Implementing IPC requires lots of boilerplate code on both sides.
+- Extra effort is required to make local IPC functionality locally available.
+- Exceptions are local, with no mechanism for transferring caller-caused errors back to the caller in IPCs that normally return values.
+- Coding IPC with context isolation and without node integration is typically complex.

 ## Installation